 Nik Fairbrother is the creator of the children’s judo programme Koka Kids.
 In 1992 Nik won the Olympic silver medal, a year later she became world judo champion.
 She holds the 7th Dan black belt and an MBE awarded by HRM The Queen.

-Here is more from Nik about what Koka Kids is all about:
+Here is more from Nik Fairbrother about what she does, how and why.

 Helping children learn more about judo has been my mission since becoming world judo champion and olympic silver medallist.

 I believe in making judo fun yet seriously so.
 Technique matters and so does the judo moral code.

 I aim to teach and to inspire using visual images which makes learning faster, easier and more effective.

 Underlying very goal and product are these four key drivers:

 Create with the junior judoka in mind.
 The kids form the base to the judo pyramid and we need to find ways to encourage and engage this age group.

 Keep it fun yet make sure it is serious fun, and don’t dumb it down.
 Use the lessons I’ve learnt during 40 years in judo to keep it real.